-This game is based on the book “Zoom” by Istvan Banyai.
-Each page in the book is a zoomed-in aspect of another page.
-Each team member gets a laminated page from the book and they have to arrange the pages in the right order.
-To do this, they have to talk to each other and discover who has the missing pieces.
+This game is based on the book “Zoom” by Istvan Banyai and focuses on communication and problem-solving skills.
+It’s Every page in the book is a zoomed-in aspect of another page.
+Each team member is given a copy of a laminated page.
+The team must communicate with each other to discover who has the missing pieces.
+They then have to work together to arrange the pages in the correct order.

 Game #5: The Lifeboat Game

 This game is about making difficult moral decisions as a team and reaching a consensus.
 The team gets a list of 14 people who are on a sinking ship in the middle of the ocean.
-There is one lifeboat which can rescue only 8 people.
-The team has to decide together who is worth rescuing and they have only 15 minutes.
+There is only one lifeboat and it only has room for y 8 people.
+The team has just 15 minutes to decide together who is worth rescuing and who will be left to drown.

-The people on the list are morally ambiguous and there is no right choice.
-For example, who is worth more: Billy, a a 16 year old boy who steals, or Tom, a 41 year old war hero who hears voices?
-Expect a lot of discussion on ethics and strong opinions.
+The people on the list are morally ambiguous and there is no right or wrong answer.
+For example, who is worth more?
+Billy, a 16-year-old who steals?
+Or Tom, a 41-year-old war hero who hears voices?
+Expect a lot of discussion on ethics and some strong opinions!

 The final list doesn’t matter.
-The point of the game is for people to reach the consensus within 15 minutes or everyone dies.
+The point of the game is for people to reach a consensus through negotiation within 15 minutes before everyone dies.

 Game #6: Faraway Kingdom

-People will hate this game, which is why they can learn so much from it.
-The game teaches the importance of communicating progress and what happens when you don’t give feedback.
+People will hate this game, which is exactly why they can learn so much from it.
+This game teaches the importance of communicating progress, and what happens when you don’t give feedback.

 There are two teams: those who wait and those who work.
-While the working group solves a problem, the waiting group waits and gets more and more anxious.
+While the working group solves a problem, the waiting group waits for the answer, the whole time getting more and more anxious.

-The point of the game is for someone from working group to brief the waiting group on what’s going and manage their expectations.
+The point of the game is for someone from the working group to brief the waiting group on what’s going on and realistically manage their expectations.
 Of course, you as a facilitator don’t tell them that.
-They have to learn that on their own.
+They have to figure out that part on their own.

 Read more about our experience with this team building game here.

-Team building sessions and team building games are fun if you don’t have much time or resources.
-But if you really want people to bond, take them outside.
+Team building sessions and team building games are great solutions if your time and resources are limited.
+But if you really want people to bond, get them out of the office.

-It doesn’t necessarily mean outdoor; take them outside the world of their workplace they cohabit each day.
-Make it an experience.
+This doesn’t necessarily mean take them outdoors It means take them outside the usual surroundings they cohabit day in and day out.
+Make it an experience!

 Organize an activity

 This is the cheapest/easiest/most organic way to make people bond.
-All you have to do is find an activity, organize people, and let them have fun.
+All you have to do is find an activity, organize everyone, and let them have fun.

 Hire a consultant

-This options is the best if you’re a remote company and people know each other only through their screens.
-You can pick a destination, rent a mansion on Airbnb, and fly everybody in.
+This is an excellent option for companies that work remotely and team members only know each other through their screens.
+You can pick a destination, rent a large venue on Airbnb, and fly everybody in.
 Then you can mix team building games, fun activities, and work.